REALTOR®

 Are realtors cut-throat or for the most part pretty professional with each other, and what's the worst-behavior you've seen from one of them?

-Asked by BS over 9 years ago
+Asked by BS almost 10 years ago

 It's really hit and miss.
 Like any profession the mean ones are out there, but for the most part we are all pretty nice to each other.
 There are plenty of agents that I would prefer not to work with or would like to tell a thing or two, but it's in our best interest (and the best interest of our clients) to get a long.
 If I start beef with an agent for whatever reason and later on that agent has a property listed that my clients would like to put an offer on I have just greatly reduced their odds of getting their offer accepted.
 Not to mention as a REATLOR it is also a part of our code of ethics.